AEADataEditor/aea-de-guidance/sample-language-report.md

 > The article uses restricted-access data.
 Access to the data cannot be obtained in a timely fashion, a reproduction is not attempted.
 The report contains information on data description, and identifies whether all tables and figures can be identified in the code.

+> Thank you for an excellent reproducible replication archive.
+We have a few additional, relatively minor issues, in order to bring the replication archive into compliance with our [Data and Code Availability Policy](https://www.aeaweb.org/journals/policies/data-code).
 ## README

 > [SUGGESTED] A template README file can be found on the [AEA Data Editor Github site](https://aeadataeditor.github.io/aea-de-guidance/template-README.html).